-The purpose of the Parks and Reserves General Policy Document is to provide clear and consistent direction and guidance for how Council's parks and reserves across the District should be used, managed and developed in the future.
+The purpose of the Draft-Parks and Reserves General Policy Document is to provide clear and consistent direction and guidance for how Council's parks and reserves across the District should be used, managed and developed in the future.
 The General Policy Document provides a generic policy framework for reserve management issues that are common to reserves throughout the District, while recognising that the preparation of individual or combined site specific Reserve Management Plans can address the individual character of these reserves and where necessary provide a site specific response to reserve management issues.

-The Parks and Reserves General Policy Document has been prepared in accordance with the requirements of the Reserves Act 1977 and involved a review of the former Parks and Reserves General Policy Document (February 2000) and the preparation of the new Parks and Reserves General Policy Document.
+As such the preparation of the Draft Parks and Reserves General Policy Document is an important step in the current and future management of Council's parks and reserves.
+The Parks and Reserves General Policy Document has been preparedation process has been undertaken in accordance with the requirements of the Reserves Act 1977 and has-involved a review of the current former Parks and Reserves General Policy Document (February 2000) and the preparation of thea new Parks and Reserves General Policy Document.

+The purpose of publicly notifying this Draft Parks and Reserves General Policy Document is to allow public inspection and comment (by way of submission) on the contents of this draft.
 Informal consultation was also undertaken with neighbours, reserve users and interested parties prior to the formal consultation commencing.
 The informal consultation was used to inform the preparation of the Draft Parks and Reserves General Policy Document.

-Following the public notification of the Draft Parks and Reserves General Policy Document on 9 April 2014, the public were formally invited to send written submissions to the Council stating their support, objection and/or suggestions for the Draft Parks and Reserves General Policy Document or specific parts of it.
-The closing date for submissions was 9 June 2014 and Council received four (4) submissions on the Parks and Reserves General Policy Document.
+Following the public notification of theis Draft Parks and Reserves General Policy Document on 9 April 2014, the public weare formally invited to send written submissions to the Council stating their support, objection and/or suggestions for the Draft Parks and Reserves General Policy Document or specific parts of it.
+The closing date for submissions wais 9 June 2014 and Council received four (4) submissions on the Parks and Reserves General Policy Document.
 Submissions were analysed and where appropriate they have been incorporated into this Plan.